 The comment period for this rule closed on April 23, 2018.
 View Families USA's comments.

 Seven problems consumers could face under a short-term plan

 - Short-term plans leave consumers without adequate coverage to meet their health needs

 Think you’re covered?
 Look again.
-Since short-term policies do not have to comply with federal rules about what they must cover, nor about how clearly and simply they must explain their benefits to shoppers, people could easily be surprised to find out that a policy does not cover their needs.
+Since short-term policies do not have to comply with federal rules about what they must cover, thus may not cover essential health benefits.
+Nor do these plans have to comply with rules about how clearly and simply they must explain their benefits to shoppers, people could easily be surprised to find out that a policy does not cover their needs.
 Here are some examples, taken from the fine print of several short-term health insurance policies:

 - Your child breaks a leg playing soccer: Although the policy normally covers hospital care, it won’t cover your child.
 Why?
 In fine print, the policy excludes “treatment of injury resulting from participation in organized sports.”

 - You or a loved one needs help with a mental health or substance use disorder: Many short-term policies say upfront that they don’t cover these conditions.
 In addition, even those that say they provide mental health coverage may explain in fine print that they don’t cover “expenses resulting from attempted suicide,” nor any expense that was a consequence of someone being intoxicated, nor a preexisting condition.

 - You learn that you need hernia surgery, a tonsillectomy, or hysterectomy: Not covered, says your policy in fine print, even though the large print says hospital and surgical care are covered procedures.

 - You become pregnant: Prenatal care and delivery are likely excluded.

 - Some policies say upfront that they don’t cover prescription drugs: Prescriptions can cost lots of money.